-The laser which is used to create the pair plasma also informs the pair plasma frequency through its change of spectrum.
+There are further advantages to the beam-driven approach.
+The laser which is used to create the pair plasma also informs the pair plasma property through its change of spectrum.
 Both as the pair plasma forms and as it slows down, the plasma frequency increases inside the laser field.
-The increase of plasma frequency abruptly reduces the vacuum refractive index which the laser is mediated.
-The consequence is that the laser frequency is upshifted and laser wavelength is blue shifted, according to the theory of temporal change of optical refractive index~\cite{wilks1988frequency, esarey_frequency_1990, PRL_Wood_1991, Kenan_slow_ionization, Shvets2017,Nishida2012, Kenan_2018_upshift,Edwards_Chirped,Bulanov2005, Peng_PRApp2021}.
-The pair oscillation, which is responsible for the laser frequency upshift, is coupled to the intense laser field to radiate a strong signal.
-Thus, remarkably, despite the small plasma volume and despite the relativistic plasma motion, signatures of the QED plasma regime might be identified experimentally with state-of-the-art technology.
-On the contrary, the small plasma volume ($\mu$m-scale) eliminates the possibility of using conventional detection methods, e.g., by observing plasma instabilities like the two-stream instability~\cite{Greaves_prl_1995}, the Weibel instability~\cite{Fried_1959}, or stimulated Brillouin scattering~(SBS)~\cite{Edwards_prl_2016}.
+The increase of plasma frequency abruptly reduces the vacuum refractive index which mediates the laser.
+The consequence is that the laser frequency is upshifted and the laser wavelength is blue shifted, according to the theory of temporal change of optical refractive index~\cite{wilks1988frequency, esarey_frequency_1990, PRL_Wood_1991, Kenan_slow_ionization, Shvets2017,Nishida2012, Kenan_2018_upshift,Edwards_Chirped,Bulanov2005, Peng_PRApp2021}.
+The optical emission thus serves as a robust signature of the creation of collective plasma effects in the QED plasma despite the small plasma volume and relativistic plasma motion.
+In fact, the small plasma volume ($\mu$m-scale) eliminates the possibility of using conventional detection methods, e.g., by observing plasma instabilities like the two-stream instability~\cite{Greaves_prl_1995}, the Weibel instability~\cite{Fried_1959}, or stimulated Brillouin scattering~(SBS)~\cite{Edwards_prl_2016}.